wjahorn/NextJS/pokefetch/README.md

 # or
 bun dev
 ```
+*Mine worked with npm run dev*

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Note the buttons to change pages only work if you click on the text (I couldn't work out how to get the whole button to be the link).
+*Note the buttons to change pages only work if you click on the text (I couldn't work out how to get the whole button to be the link).*

 ## Assumptions and Decisions